 or based on the factor of safety as:

-angle of internal friction between foundation and soil
+angle of friction between the foundation and soil

 extreme design vertical force

-coefficient of horizontal bearing capacity of foundation (for input use the "Spread Footing" tab)
+coefficient of the horizontal bearing capacity of the foundation (for input use the "Spread Footing" tab)

-When adopting the analysis methodology according to EN 1997 the term with cohesion (ad* Aef) is excluded for drained conditions whereas the term with friction between foundation and soil (Q*tanψd) is excluded for undrained conditions.
+When adopting the analysis methodology according to EN 1997 the term with friction between foundation and soil (Q*tanψd) is excluded for undrained conditions.

 The analysis depends on the design angle of internal friction below the footing bottom φd, the design value of cohesion below the footing bottom cd and the design value of earth resistance Spd.
 If the soil-footing frictional angle and the soil-footing cohesion are less than the values of soil below the footing bottom, then it is necessary to use those values.

-The earth resistance is assumed as displayed in figure:
+The earth resistance is assumed as displayed in the figure: